APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 	- [There is one mandatory training at SCU](https://www.scu.edu/title-ix/training/student/), Title IX training, "In collaboration with the Office of Student Life, each newly enrolled student (first year students, transfers and graduate students) is required to complete online training modules through the Vector Solutions online training platform which discusses sexual harassment and sex based misconduct and discrimination."

 	- This individual became an "interested party" after her incident, and likely used the "sexual assault awareness month" training

+	- Given the Davis standard originally used, and then not meeting CA law, any efforts by the school were clearly symbolic

 	- "I didn't know that reporting to title IX without an investigation was a possibility until i found out during training on sexual assault" [insta quoted](https://www.instagram.com/p/CY7qDIZJ4p2/?img_index=6)